jcox-dev/fluent-2.0/README.md

   field whose value is the "original" (default) text, which can then be translated.
 * You can then use the exporting functionality (TODO!) to export files containing the translation definitions, and you can then imported the translated texts (also TODO).
+* __NOTE__: The fluent trans and blocktrans tags will escape by default unlike the Django counterparts (see https://code.djangoproject.com/ticket/25872) if you do not want your translations escaped, you can pass "noescape" as an argument to the trans tag or opening blocktrans.
+This is done for security as translations are stored in the database and so could potentially be malliciously altered.